Using ryml in your project

 Quickstart build samples

 These samples show different ways of getting ryml into your application.
 All the samples use the same quickstart executable source, but are built in different ways, showing several alternatives to integrate ryml into your project.
-We also encourage you to refer to the quickstart docs, which extensively cover the functionality that you may want out of ryml.
+We also encourage you to refer to the quickstart docs, which extensively covers the functionality that you may want out of ryml.

 If you’re in a rush to start, try this: